jordanjmiller/node-db-challenge/README.md

 - [X] What is the name given to a table column that references the primary key on another table.
   Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+  Multiple records in a table are referenced with multiple records in another table

 ## Minimum Viable Product